gedeschaines/traj3D/README.md

 Although the **TDOF** computer program was developed for, and employed in, Aerospace Nuclear Safety Program studies pertaining to issues involving launch and reentry of space vehicles containing radioactive material (i.e., see [2],[3]), it is solely used herein to generate ballistic trajectories of notional ejecta material from an hypothesized cosmic body impacting Saginaw Bay, Michigan [4],[5].

-The primary motivation to hand code the **TDOF** program from the code listing in Appendix I of reference [1], incorporate necessary changes to make it operational and add functional features was to provide a means to generate ballistic trajectories for comparitive verification of another independently developed ballistic trajectory simulation - **btsim**.
+The primary motivation to hand code the **TDOF** program from the code listing in Appendix I of reference [1], incorporate necessary changes to make it operational and add functional features was to provide a means to generate ballistic trajectories for comparative verification of another independently developed ballistic trajectory simulation - **btsim**.
 This effort was conducted in several incremental steps to arrive at **traj3D1**.

 1. Hand code TDOF.f while maintaining line by line statement syntax match with Appendix I card deck listing.
 2. Incorporate changes to make TDOF.f operational, such as comment non-functional PUNCH statements, add missing PIF11 function, and add geodesy data output file OPEN and formatted WRITE statements.